| Updated On - Mar 2, 2026

 - Result timelines vary by test format.
 Paper-based IELTS results generally take longer to be released than computer-delivered results, which are typically available within a few days.

-- Some Indian test-takers report concerns about Speaking evaluation, particularly around clarity and pronunciation.
+- Some Indian test-takers report concerns about the Speaking section evaluation, particularly around clarity and pronunciation.
 IELTS, however, maintains that examiners are trained to assess intelligibility and communication effectiveness, not accent.

 - Writing Task 2 is widely regarded as the most challenging section for many Indian candidates, as it requires structured argument development, precise language, and strict adherence to task requirements.